serenadavis/main-website/src/pages/content/lump-piece.md

 main_image: ''
 banner_image: ''
 ---
 In the end, what came to seem the most significant about my lumps was not how they caused me pain or fear, but how their meaning kept on changing even as the lumps themselves stayed the same.
 The night I first found them, they offered a nice, charged sense of drama.
 I was staging a performance art piece in my dorm room.
 The materials—a camcorder, a crocodile mask, a few boxes of wine, friends, the kind of multicolored parachute you would find in a child’s gym class—were spread out on the floor.
 These were fall days, and the air outside was still warm, and my bed was pulled up right next to my window on the second story over DeWolfe street.
 I spent a few hours each day sitting up against my bedframe, watching people passing by on the street below, and calling out if I knew them.
 That evening I flagged down my friend Owen as he walked by, asking him to come take part in my performance piece, and he agreed.
-I needed six people to hold the parachute in order to pull of the piece successfully, so I was glad I’d spotted Owen.
+I needed six people to hold the parachute in order to pull off the piece successfully, so I was glad I’d spotted Owen.

 Owen didn’t show up, though, and neither did a few other people.
 In the end I was short one participant.
 I sat in the middle of my parachute on the cold tile floor and thought, _sigh no one came to my performance piece._ Yes, I thought the word “sigh”, accepting the moment as an early taste of what was to come, which was a long sad life as an artist who would never be able to get anyone to come to her performance pieces.
 Later Owen told me his dog had died that night, and his mom had called on the phone, just as he walked out of sight of my window, to tell him the news.